 William Simpson and the Crisis in Central Asia

 The history of the Afghan Boundary Commission and the crisis with Russia was hugely important at the time, but these days it’s badly neglected.
 I tracked down contemporary newspaper articles and out-of-print memoirs, sifting through mounds of information in search of clues.
 The more I discovered about the expedition and its heroic members, the more fascinated I became.
 I tracked down three of William Simpson’s great-grandchildren, who were helpful in many ways.

 Then Lord Salisbury and I got together and made a chapter plan that pulled the whole thing into shape.
-I compiled a document more than 100,000 words long, in which all mine and Douglas Slater’s notes were sorted into these chapter headings.
+I compiled a document more than 100,000 words long, in which all my notes were sorted into these chapter headings.
 Lord Salisbury then used this document as the backbone of his manuscript.

 When the draft was written, I changed hats from researcher to editor, writing appendices and overseeing endless tiny corrections to the manuscript.
 We got ourselves a book designer, a mapmaker and an indexer, and I coordinated with them to bring it all together.

 The book is called William Simpson and the Crisis in Central Asia, 1884-5.
 The day I first laid my hands on it was a memorable day (partly because it was the day that London entered Tier 4 and Christmas was cancelled).
 It’s a beautiful object, and Simpson’s pictures interact with Lord Salisbury’s text in just the way we’d hoped.
 Admittedly I can’t bear to read the thing in case there’s a typo I missed, but I know every sentence by now, and the images are restored to their full, crisp glory.